What You Need to Know About Arizona’s New Paid Sick Leave Law

 How Long Do I Have to Use My Paid Sick Leave?

 You will have one year to use any earned paid sick leave you accrue.
 Although it must be a regular 12-month consecutive period, your employer will choose when it begins.
 This can include:

 If you do not use all of your earned paid sick time throughout the year, it will carry over to the following year.
 This time will still be limited based on the 40-hour or 24-hour rule that applies to your employer.

 Your employer also has the alternative to pay out the remainder of your unused earned paid sick leave at the end of the year.
 This payment must be equal to or more than the legal minimum amounts for you to use at the start of the following year.

 The Phillips Law Group's experienced Phoenix employment lawyers are ready to help Arizona workers whose rights have been violated by their employer.

 If your employer does not provide you earned paid sick leave, we may be able to help you take legal action.

-Schedule a consultation with one of our attorneys to determine if your employee rights have been violated.
-Charges for consultations and attorneys' fees may be different than Phillips Law Group.
+Schedule a free consultation by phone with one of our attorneys to determine if your employee rights have been violated.